 - Secure funds.
-Securing funding for your business, whether from investors or a bank, is one of the most common reasons to create a business plan.
+Seeking financing for your business—whether from venture capital, financial institutions, or Shopify Capital—is one of the most common reasons to create a business plan.

 A business plan can be as informal or formal as your situation calls for, but even if you’re a fan of the back-of-the-napkin approach to planning, there are some key benefits to starting your plan from an existing outline or template.

 - No blank-page paralysis.
 A blank page can be intimidating to even the most seasoned writers.
-Using an established framework and guidelines can help you get past the inertia of starting your business plan, and it allows you to skip the work of building an outline from scratch.
+Using an established business planning process and template can help you get past the inertia of starting your business plan, and it allows you to skip the work of building an outline from scratch.
 You can always adjust a template to suit your needs.

 - Guidance on what to include in each section.
-If you’ve never sat through a business class, you might never have created a SWOT analysis or a balance sheet before.
+If you’ve never sat through a business class, you might never have created a SWOT analysis or financial projections before.
 Templates that offer guidance—in plain language—about how to fill in each section can help you navigate sometimes-daunting business jargon and create a complete and effective plan.

 There are some high-level strategic guidelines beyond the advice included in this free business plan template that can help you write an effective, complete plan while minimizing busywork.

 - If you’re writing a business plan for yourself in order to get clarity on your ideas and your industry as a whole, you may not need to include the same level of detail or polish you would with a business plan you want to send to potential investors.
 Knowing who will read your plan will help you decide how much time to spend on it.